nidi3/simple-3d/README.md

 </dependency>
 ```

-Then, create a model an add objects to it:
+Then, create a model an add objects to it.
+The model will be saved under the given file name, .stl and .obj formats are supported.
 ```kotlin
 model(
     File("examples/simple.stl"),